aleph2c/miros/docs/_sources/batterychargingexample.rst.txt

     :target: _static/three_stage_charging_chart_2_data.pdf
     :align: center

-We talk to the electrical engineer again and he says, :new_spec:`What are those diamond arrows?`  You answer, it's just a way of saying one class has an attribute of another class.
+We show our design to the electrical engineer and he says, :new_spec:`What are those diamond arrows?`

+You answer, "It's just a way of saying one class has an attribute of another class.
 For instance the ``battery_spec`` in the ``ChargerParameter`` class is a ``BatterySpecificInformation`` class.
-You leave the ``BatterySpecificInformation`` class on the picture so you can see what it's attribute names are.
+You leave the ``BatterySpecificInformation`` class on the picture so you can see what it's attribute names are."

 :new_spec:`It seems kind of complicated, can you just show me in code?`